 Work With An Attorney

 Preferably, you’ll work with an attorney who specializes in intellectual property and can help you file all the necessary documents.
+You should focus on local resources.
+For example, choose an NYC trademark attorney for your New York business since he/she will be more knowledgeable about the regulations within the city.
 To help minimize your costs, try working with a lawyer who can complete the work for a fixed fee.
 Overall, a lawyer who’s proficient with intellectual property can encompass a wide range of legal areas in this field, including patent law, trade secret law, copyright law, trademark law, and more.

 Utilize Technology Transfer Agreements